technway/technway-component-library/packages/stencil-library/src/components/tnw-footer/readme.md

 ## Overview

-The `tnw-footer` component displays footer information such as the organization name, copyright years, and additional text.
-The component provides flexible options for colors, text layout, and custom slot content.
-It can be customized to display dynamic or static years, as well as pre-defined text before and after the organization name.
+The `tnw-footer` component displays a structured footer with sections for branding, links, contact information, social media, and a newsletter subscription form.
+It is designed to be highly customizable and accessible.

 ## Usage